hashicorp/terraform-website/content/source/docs/plugin/which-sdk.html.md

 around the updated architecture of Terraform.
 It represents our vision of the future of Terraform plugin development.

-Which leads provider developers to be unsure whether they should stick with writing providers in the existing, reliable, stable SDKv2, or if they should prepare for the future by writing providers in the modern framework.
-This guide aims to help provider developers make that decision.
+This guide will help you decide whether you should stick with writing providers in SDKv2, or prepare for the future by writing providers in the framework.

 ## Are You Writing a New Provider or Maintaining an Existing Provider?